Somnia41205/Unofficial-Gwent-Beta-0.9.24.3.432-Private-Server/README.md

 See the [**Player Guide**](docs/PLAYER_GUIDE.md) for a walkthrough, and [**Features**](docs/FEATURES.md) for what's available.

+Join the Discord server to find games at https://discord.gg/vQJKnxKXG

 ## Host your own server

 If you want to run your own server, [**SERVER_SETUP.md**](docs/SERVER_SETUP.md) is a step-by-step guide for hosting on a free cloud VPS, and the [**Host Guide**](docs/HOST_GUIDE.md) covers LAN and internet play.